-If your family income is under £66,350 you may be entitled to benefits and tax-credits.
+Are you getting the right benefits for your situation?
+It is always worth reviewing as you may be entitled to benefits that you are not claiming.
+If your family income is under a certain amount annually, you may be entitled to benefits and tax-credits.
 Many are simply unaware of their eligibility, including a million plus low income pensioners who sadly fail to collect their pension credit.

 Debts, no matter how big, are one of lifes most common and heavy burdens.
 When you're deep in debt, it's often difficult to see a way out.
 By freeing up your income in other areas, i.e. part-time work or selling unwanted goods, you may be able to focus the money on reducing your debts, which in the long term will be better for your income.

 If you have savings and you have lots of debt, it may be heartbreaking, but it is a lot more beneficial to use the savings to pay off some/all of your debt.
 This, again will save you money long term.
-It may not seem so, but you are wasting money saving when you have debts that charge interest. i.e. credit card debt, loans etc...
-You will be much more comfortable financially with lower monthly debt repayments.
+It may not seem so, but you are wasting money saving when you have debts accruing interest. i.e. credit card debt, loans etc...
+You will be much more comfortable financially in the long term with lower monthly debt repayments.

-A great way to get a bit of extra income is todo a read out in your home and de-clutter ALL the goods that you haven't used in the past year.
+A great way to get a bit of extra income is to do a clear out in your home and de-clutter all the things that you haven't used in the past year.
 If you are realistic about your unwanted stuff, you might find that you will have a lot of "money-making" stuff to clear.
 You can sell almost anything nowadys; books, clothing, furniture, cd's, dvd's, games, toys, collectibles, records and more...
 And there are many different methods of selling; car boot sales, auctions, online auction sites suchs as ebay, amazon, etc...

-You could make hundreds, even more, which can go to paying off your debts.
+You could make hundreds, even more, which can go towards paying off your debts.
 If you are struggling with your debts, or simply want to talk to someone about your problem, contact us at Debt Advice.
-You can phone our lo-call helpline to our debt counsellors on 0800 043 5133.
+You can phone our free helpline on 0800 043 5133.